 Hi Mama Deb, I too have suffered from those awful fever blisters my whole life !
 I not only get them in the summer sun but also in the cold winter.
 I talked to my Doctor about it and she said if you get them a lot then I should take a pill called valacyclovir hcl 500 mg. once a day to Prevent them from occuring at all.
 I started the medicine about a year ago and to this date, knock on wood, I haven't gotten any since .
 Yours may not come as frequent as mine did, but there is a perscription med called Denavir creme to help the blisters heal faster.
 Hope this helps.

 You need Lysiene.
 Order Andrew Lessman's vitamin called Lysiene.
 It's over on HSN.
 Google Lysiene.
 You will see.
 Trust me.
 Now go right now!
 Don't take tablets.
 Only capsules.
 They are better on your tummy.

 Take 500 mg of lysine each day.
 You can get it at any health food store or order from any supplement shop or at CVS, Walgreens, etc. It will help prevent shingles and all of the herpes family viruses.

-You'll never have significance in this life if it's all about you.
+We'll never have significance in this life if it's all about us.

 Thanks, they really look bad and in 12 days we're headed to the beach for a whole week, and I don't want to spend all my time inside away from the sun.